 Indeed, while the United States is having an unusually frigid month, Australia has been sweltering through record-breaking heat.
 Play had to be interrupted at the Australian Open tennis tournament when temperatures in Melbourne reached 109 degrees; one player said her plastic water bottle began to melt.
-The extreme heat came as officials reported that 2013 was the hottest year in Australia since record-keeping began more than a century ago.

 Nine of the 10 warmest years on record have occurred since 2002.
 Deniers who claim there has been a 15-year "pause" in global warming are cherry-picking the data to fit a pre-cooked conclusion: As a baseline they choose 1998, a year in which global temperatures took a huge, anomalous, one-time leap.
 If you treat 1998 as the statistical outlier that it obviously is, you see a steady and unbroken rise.

 Why is it getting warmer?
 There's still just one explanation that fits the available facts: Since the Industrial Revolution, the large-scale burning of fossil fuels has increased the concentration of heat-trapping carbon dioxide in the atmosphere by an incredible 40 percent.

 And according to an important new study, published Jan.
 2 in the journal Nature, the eventual impact of human-generated carbon emissions could be greater than anticipated.
 Because of the impact of warming on cloud cover, the researchers calculate, average global temperatures could rise a full 7 degrees by the end of the century.